billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 Enter file in which to save the key (/Users/billyle/.ssh/id_rsa):
 ```

-Hit enter and use the default path and then you will be asked to enter a passphrase twice.
-Once to enter, twice to confirm.
+Hit enter and use the default path, and then you will be asked to enter a passphrase twice.
+Once to enter, and twice to confirm.
 I suggest you make it a strong password and save it to a secure location like an encrypted note on a password manager.

 ```
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 ```

-Once you get pass that step, you have created your SSH key.
+Once you get past that step, you have created your SSH key.
 You will see something similar below.

 ```
 Your identification has been saved in /Users/billyle/.ssh/id_rsa